Kinovarobotics/ros2_kortex/readme.md

         ros2 launch kortex2_bringup kortex_moveit.launch.py robot_type:=gen3 robot_ip:=192.168.1.10 use_fake_hardware:=false

+Gripper is currently on a command topic:

+        /hand_controller/commands

+You can test the gripper with the following but replace <> with value as a percentage of open (`0.0=open`, `100.0=close`)

+        rezilient_ws$ ros2 topic pub /hand_controller/commands std_msgs/msg/Float64MultiArray "layout:
+        dim:
+        - label: ''
+        size: 0
+        stride: 0
+        data_offset: 0
+        data:
+        - <desired_gripper_position value as float>"

 ## Download links

 You can refer to the [Kortex repository "Download links" section](https://github.com/Kinovarobotics/kortex#download-links) to download the firmware package and the release notes.